 Who Lived In The Victorian Workhouses?

 The people who lived and worked in the Victorian Workhouse were from all walks of life.
 They included the very poorest of the poor, as well as criminals, the homeless, unmarried mothers, the elderly, and the mentally ill.
-The living conditions in the workhouses were appalling, and most inmates lived in total poverty and squalor.
+The living conditions in the workhouses were awful, but for many it was better than the alternative.

 What Were The Conditions Like Inside The Victorian Workhouse And Punishments?